MOMS SHOWN BELOW

 There is an old saying, “Out of something bad, make something good.”
 In this instance it would be, “Try to make something good come out of the most devastating thing a mother can experience.”

 Debi Nadler’s 28-year-old son, Brett, died of a drug overdose in May 2018.
-She has been active in the online Grieving Mom Community, working to end the stigma against drug users.
-She reached out to fellow mom, Juli Shamash, when she learned of the death of Juli’s 19-year-old son, Tyler, in October 2018.
-The two moms realized that their sons had lived across the hall from each other for a short time in the same treatment center.
-Juli and Debi bonded over their similar experiences and losses, and decided they wanted to work together to address the overdose epidemic and support the prosecution of drug dealers who cause drug-induced deaths.
-The two moms have formed an organization called “Moms Against Drugs” with the goals of promoting drug abuse awareness and overdose prevention and providing resources and support to other moms who want to put on awareness events in their neighborhoods.
+She had been active in the online Grieving Mom Community, working to end the stigma against substance use.
+She reached out to a fellow mom, when she realized that their sons had been in the same rehab.
+They bonded over their similar experiences and losses, and decided they wanted to work together to address the drug epidemic.
+The moms formed an organization called “Moms Against Drugs” with the goals of promoting substance use awareness, primary prevention and providing resources and support to other grieving families.

 Debi had a further vision of uniting all affected family members to hold walks and campaigns in every state.
 Hence, Drug Epidemic AwarenessWalk Across America was born.

 Now our group is empowered by amazing moms across the country.

 Each mom has not only coordinated campaigns/walks/events in their states but each has their own mission/non-profit as well.